tebby455/My-Report/BuildModel_Demo.md

 > login to mysql

 ![change password](images/ubuntu/changepass.png)
-> cahnge password for root, by default it is None
+> change password for root, by default it is None

 d. **Install Wordpress and setup**